-Thirdly, It is also involved in forming so-called flashbulbs memories.
-These are vivid memories of shocking events that we retain for a lifetime, thus helping us to recall and identify sources of danger in the environment more easily.
+Thirdly, It is also involved in forming so-called flashbulb memories.
+These are vivid memories of shocking events that we retain for a lifetime, thus helping us recall and identify sources of danger in the environment more easily.

-National traumas because of hyperinflation, for example, are probably collective flashbulbs memories that can cause stress reactions long beyond their occurrence.
+National traumas because of hyperinflation, for example, are probably collective flashbulb memories that can cause stress reactions long beyond their occurrence.

 We Still Face Stress with the Same Age-old Survival Mechanism

-In today’s world, we rarely need to flee from sabertooth tigers or physically fight for our survival with fellow humans.
-Yet our stress response system is still in place, and we feel stress for a multitude of reasons.
+In today’s world, we rarely need to flee from sabertooth tigers or physically fight to survive with fellow humans.
+Yet, our stress response system is still in place, and we feel stress for many reasons.

-We feel psychological stress when we perceive our challenges in life to be higher than our current resources and capabilities.
+We feel psychological stress when we perceive our life challenges to be higher than our current resources and capabilities.
 Yes, not being able to pay your bills is tremendous pressure.

 But rather than a quick spike in our stress response to pressing problems, we experience today’s challenges as low-level chronic stress.
 Ruminating over disturbing and adverse events underpins that ongoing feeling of dread.

-There is Nothing Wrong with Wanting to Be Rich Because the Chronics Stress Many Poor People Makes Sick and Shortens Life
+There is Nothing Wrong with Wanting to Be Rich Because the Chronic Stress Many Poor People Have Makes Sick and Shortens Life

 Chronic stress can lead to ulcers, heart disease, and cancer.
 And continuous pressure can even destroy cells in the hippocampus of the brain and, in consequence, cause memory loss.
-All this is in part because of chronically high levels of cortisol damage different cells and organs in the body.
+All this is partly because chronically high levels of cortisol damage different cells and organs in the body.